Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/extend/icons.md

 ```

 ### Web font
 Web font is not the preferred solution.
-Since it's not used in Boosted, it won't be documented here.
+Since it's not used in OUDS Web, it won't be documented here.
 However, for websites needing more than 20 icons, you may consider using a Web font instead of an SVG sprite.

 Using the [Solaris icons finder]({{< param icons >}}), you can generate a Web font containing all your icons and use it like a classic font.
 Web font icons can be styled through CSS properties like `font-size` and `color`.